Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 We are currently preparing the code and data of this study for public release, and it will take one to two days if things go smoothly.

-The measurement code and data involved in our study will be released [here](https://github.com/Android-Emulation-Testing/measurement-data).
+The code and data involved in our study will be released [here](https://github.com/Android-Emulation-Testing/code-and-data).